 Ideas for future work, enhancements, documentation, and internship programs are shown in the GitHub wiki.

 Since the development of GHDL started in 2002, multiple platforms have been used as a support for both distribution and getting feedback.
 However, the development is now centralized in GitHub.

 - If the compiler crashes, this is a bug.
 Reliable tools never crash.

 - If the compiler emits an error message for a perfectly valid input or does not emit an error message for an invalid input, this may be a bug.

 - If the executable created from your VHDL sources crashes, this may be a bug at runtime or the code itself may be wrong.
-However, since VHDL has a notion of pointers, an erroneous VHDL program (using invalid pointers for example) may crash.
+Since VHDL has a notion of pointers, an erroneous VHDL program (using invalid pointers for example) may crash.

 - If a compiler message is not clear enough, please tell us.
-The error messages can be improved, but we have not enough experience with them.
+The error messages can be improved, but we do not have enough experience with them.

-Then, please include enough information for the maintainers to reproduce the problem.
-This includes:
+Also, please include enough information in the bug report, for the maintainers to reproduce the problem.
+The template includes:

 - Operating system and version of GHDL (you can get it with